AlexB52/grizzly-group/README.md

   * really expensive for list with a small number of items. <= 10
   * less of a problem with lists over 100 items

-It seems to me that a Grizzly::Collection method is twice as expensive as Array.
+TBC: Looks like a Grizzly::Collection method is twice as expensive as an Array method (depending on the method).

 ### Raw Results
 ```